FerreiraAM/CyTOFtoolbox/README.md

   build_vignettes = TRUE)
 ```

-Note: The installation of the CytoGLMM package is needed.
+Note: The installation of the CytoGLMM package is mandatory.
 ```
 devtools::install_github("ChristofSeiler/CytoGLMM")
 ```